ZainRizvi/ZainRizvi.github.io/_drafts/best-practices-using-virtual-environments-with-jupyter-notebooks.md

 Go to your Jupyter Lab notebook and in it's terminal enter the following (replacing "myenv" with whatever name you want to give your environment):

     # You only need to run this command once per-VM
-    sudo apt-get install python3-venv
+    sudo apt-get install python3-venv -y

     # The rest of theses steps should be run every time you create
-    #  a new virtual environment
+    #  a new notebook (and want a virutal environment for it)

+    cd the/directory/your/notebook/will/be/in

+    # Create the virtual environment
     # The '--system-site-packages' flag allows the python packages
     #  we installed by default to remain accessible in the virtual
     #  environment.
 It's best to use this flag if you're doing this